MTW012/DES221_2024/README.md

 If you are working on a Windows computer, you will need a separate utility program for virtually routing MIDI between software applications.
 For example loopMIDI http://www.tobias-erichsen.de/software/loopmidi.html

+There is a mechanism for filtering out particular MIDI messages.
+If you click on the +/- button next to the words "Restrict to messages starting with " then a list of MIDI messages that have been received from the serial port popup.
+You can Allow/Disallow particular kinds of messages.
+This is most helpful for mapping MIDI in software that has a MIDI learn functionality, where you need to be able to 'move' just one controller at a time.

 ## Graphics Component
 The graphics component is a simple example of passing messages from the microprocessor to a graphics program.
 This is a port of the popular shadertoy site.
 The Serial Component converts the messages
 - Graphics Roll *x*